gsannikov/embedded_sdk/README.md

 already cloned repository.
 This approach lets you explore the tool in a realistic environment without disrupting your current working setup.

+Copy the following -not so onne liner- to your terminal and behold
 ```bash
 # Install the AutoForge demo overlay for 'userspace'
 GITHUB_REPO="https://github.com/intel-innersource/firmware.ethernet.devops.auto-forge"